About

 I grew up in a very small town in western Minnesota, a place I was eager to leave, but where my roots run deep – roots I wouldn’t give up for anything in the world.
 Shortly after I turned 18, I gave up my little town without a traffic light and moved to Minneapolis to attend the University of Minnesota.
 Minneapolis has a LOT of traffic lights.
 I bounced my way through university with big plans.
 I always knew EXACTLY what I wanted to be when I grew up.
 Unfortunately, that exact thing changed about every two weeks.
 I ultimately found a course of study that I loved in Communication Studies, a degree that I graduated with in 2003.
 I moved away from campus, but I will always be a Gopher; my blood runs maroon and gold.

-After graduating in 2003, I found myself working a job that I didn’t like.
+After graduating, I found myself working a job that I didn’t like.
 In fact, I hated it.
 I was never happy, and life is too short not to be happy, so I walked away from a well defined career path and got a job at a bike shop.
 It didn’t take long to stir up the memories of riding my little, red, garage sale BMX bike on the dirt roads to my friends’ houses, of forging a trail through the Superior National Forest on a beat down and eventually broken in half Huffy “Mountain Storm,” of racing my Specialized Rockhopper at Lutsen Mountains.
 I rediscovered my passion for bikes, and followed it to the most incredible job a 20-something single guy could ask for.

-I’ve spent the past several years traveling, working with Trek Travel, riding my bike on the most amazing trails and roads in the world.
-I’ve stood on the side of the roads cheering at the Tour de France.
-I’ve sipped Chianti while staring at a Tuscan sunset.
-I’ve ridden mountain bikes with some of the sport’s top professionals.
-I love what I do, and I love to share my experiences, through words or photographs.
-I travel so I have more stories to tell, and I’m always looking for new ways to share them.
+I spent several years traveling, working with Trek Travel, riding my bike on the most amazing trails and roads in the world.
+I stood on the side of the roads cheering at the Tour de France.
+I sipped Chianti while staring at a Tuscan sunset.
+I rode mountain bikes with some of the sport’s top professionals.
+I loved what I did, and I loved to share my experiences, through words or photographs.